siddMahen/npp/README.md

 The code above simply gets the tag whose id is `epictag`, and adds "Examples are epic!" as it's inner html.
-The new HTML is then written to `res` and to the client.
+The new HTML is then written to `res` and `res` is closed.

-Note the `nppdom.done()` method, which is required to tell `npp` your done editing the page.
+Note the `nppdom.done()` method, which is required to tell `npp` your done editing the HTML.

 This is a very basic example.
-See the examples folder and the documentation (to come) for more details.
+See the examples folder and the in code documentation for details.

 ## Installation and Usage: